KRAL

 KRAL is an AM radio station licensed to Rawlins, Wyoming and broadcasting at 1240 kHz.
-The station simulcasts sister station KIQZ's programming, which was primarily a 90s/2000s/Now AC format.
-It was developed in the 1950s under the supervision of William D. "Bill" McCraken, a Wyoming radio and television pioneer.
-The station, as of July 2010, was silent, while its sister FM counterpart remained on air for a short period of time.
+The station is currently silent.
+Over the years, the station has experienced periods of silence, while its sister FM counterpart remained on air for a short periods of time.
 The radio stations returned to broadcast status in January 2016 under Federal Communications Commission special temporary authority.

 History

+KRAL started broadcasting in November 1947 with 250 watts, the then-limit of power for local channels.
+It was developed in the late 1940s under the supervision of William D. "Bill" McCraken, a Wyoming radio and television pioneer.

+In 1954, KTHE in Thermopolis, Wyoming had a construction permit on 1240, the same frequency as KRAL.
+A hearing was held before the Federal Communications Commission regarding the two stations interfering with each other, despite being 137 mi apart.

 The station did apply for and was granted a renewal of its license in 2005, however citing technical reasons in July 2010, the station remained silent.
 The period in which KRAL had, until it fixed its "technical" problems and restored broadcasting expired July 19, 2011.
 According to FCC documents, the station resumed operations on June 20, 2012.
 Two days later, the station reported to the FCC that it would go silent due to staffing issues.
 The FCC approved this request, stating the station had to return to air by June 22, 2013.
 If the station did not return to air by that date and notified the FCC, the license would have been returned to the FCC.
-As of March, 2013 KRAL still appeared in the FCC database and remained silent, along with its FM counterpart KIQZ.
+As of March 2013, KRAL still appeared in the FCC database and remained silent, along with its FM counterpart KIQZ.
 On June 6, 2013 KRAL returned to the air with a classic rock format and then went silent again two days later.

 The station and its sister again requested an STA, or request to go silent in early 2015 as a result of employees "unexpectedly" resigning and the difficulty finding new employees at the remote location.

 The station and its sister station KIQZ FM returned to air status in January 2016.
-Currently the stations are broadcasting a mix of the 90s/2000s/now format programmed by station staff.
 The stations are broadcasting under Federal Communications Commission special temporary authority while transmission facilities are being reconstructed.